vllm-project/vllm/docs/source/models/supported_models.rst

 Supported Models
 ================

-CacheFlow supports a variety of generative Transformer models in `HuggingFace Transformers <https://github.com/huggingface/transformers>`_.
+vLLM supports a variety of generative Transformer models in `HuggingFace Transformers <https://github.com/huggingface/transformers>`_.
-The following is the list of model architectures that are currently supported by CacheFlow.
+The following is the list of model architectures that are currently supported by vLLM.
 Alongside each architecture, we include some popular models that use it.

 .. list-table::